 Generation of block random seed

-This information is up-to-date at the moment of writing.
-It may change at any network upgrade.
+This information is accurate at the time of writing.
+It may change during any network upgrade.

-But exploiting weaknesses in random numbers generation often involves using a proxy contract which forwards message if random value is correct.
-There exist proposals for wallet contracts which will be able to execute arbitrary code (specified and signed by user, of course) onchain, but most popular wallet versions don't support doing this.
-So, if lottery is checking whether gambler is participating through a wallet contract, is it safe?
+Exploiting weaknesses in random number generation typically involves using a proxy contract that forwards a message if the random value meets specific conditions.
+While proposals exist for wallet contracts that can execute arbitrary on-chain code (specified and signed by the user), most popular wallet versions do not support this functionality.
+So, if a lottery checks whether a gambler participates through a wallet contract, is it safe?

-Or, this question can be written as follows.
-Can an external message be included in block where random value is exactly as needed by sender?
+Alternatively, the question can be framed as: Can an external message be included in a block where the random value matches the sender's requirements?

-Of course, sender doesn't affect randomness in any way.
-But validators generating blocks and including proposed external messages do.
+The sender cannot influence randomness directly.
+However, validators generating blocks and including proposed external messages can.

 {